Envolvimento: Music video (Original)

 At the beginning of the clip, MC Loma is on the street talking on the phone with her friend planning to go to the movies with her.
 When she cannot find an Uber to take her, she asks a boy on his bike for a ride.
 When she starts to sing, the scene changes to her dancing next to a car, she and the Gêmeas Lacração dancing in swimsuits, MC Loma dancing under a shower, the Gêmeas Lacração wagging the singer with leaves and MC Loma sitting on a chair with the Gêmeas Lacração dancing.

-Music video (Kondzilla)

 Reception

 After the song became a copyright music with the Official Music Video on Kondzilla, it reached the number one position on the Viral Music chart on Global Spotify.
 The original music video has over 45 million views and the Kondzilla version has over 220 million views.
 In Prêmio MTV Miaw Brasil, it won the category "Hino de Karaokê".